 Are you ready for the simplest beauty tip you’ll ever get?

-- Add a teaspoon of baking soda into a dollop of shampoo and shampoo your hair as usual.
+- Add a tablespoon of baking soda into a dollop of shampoo and shampoo your hair as usual.

-Now, baking soda is not pH balanced.
+Baking soda is not pH balanced.
 It has a very high pH, meaning it is very alkaline.
 Used over time, baking soda will wreck your hair and scalp (or at least most people’s).
 That’s why I’m going to suggest doing this shampoo only once a week at the very most.
-I suggest following it with a diluted apple cider vinegar rinse to restore pH in the skin.
-This will also add even more shine!!
-Find more about that HERE.
-Just so you know, I did not follow up with the ACV and still had amazing results.
-This treatment is meant to strip the hair of build up-while doing it only once a week is fine, every day or even every other day will strip your hair of the good stuff too!!!

 >>Warning: Baking Soda could strip your hair color.<<

 Be aware that some people claim that baking soda strips hair color.
 If you have hair color you would like to keep, I would test strip first.
-I don’t have hair color on my roots, just really old hair color near the middle to the ends and I could not tell any difference.
+I don’t have hair color on my roots, only faded blonde through the ends.
+There is no difference to my color.

 P.S.
 Be sure to check back in with your results!!